 Kingsmill Distillery

 This distillery has an excellent tour, whisky tasting and is an experience.
 There has been a lot of design input to the distillery experience.
 The distillery is not old.
 It produced its first whisky in 2019.
 Please don't believe that age is everything.
 Albeit, it is true, that the longer in the barrel does produce some of the finest whisky.
-This is a good tour of a distillery and Kingsbarn also produce its own Gin too.
+This is a good tour of a distillery and Kingsmill also produce its own Gin too.
 In Scotland, Gin is sometimes referred to as, "Mother's Ruin".
-Gin, has made a strong resurgence in the last decade or so.
-It never really went away, but became more fashionable again.
+Gin has made a strong resurgence in the last decade or so.
+It never really went away but became more fashionable again.

 Lindores Abbey Distillery

-It is steeped in history, it's not only a distillery but an historical event.
+It is steeped in history; it's not only a distillery but an historical event.
 In 1495 on the site, their first whisky was born.
 Better known as, "Aqua Vitae".
-A lot of thought has been put into this venue, from lessons in making, "Aqua Vitae", through the entire process, plus historical tours, through to a 12 seat dinner table that can be reserved for eating fine food, drinking fine wine and whisky.
+A lot of thought has been put into this venue, from lessons in making, "Aqua Vitae", through the entire process, plus historical tours, through to a 12-seat dinner table that can be reserved for eating fine food, drinking fine wine and whisky.
 As in the list of distillery tours and experiences.
 I have written some more.
-Please click link to our dedicated whisky content and more in depth knowledge.
+Please click link to our dedicated whisky content and more in-depth knowledge.
 That is not just confined to Fife.

 Daftmill Distillery